 Set o = oObject.Pm(sPath)

 The path describes the location of the object in the tree structure.
 Each tree level adress is separated by the / character.
-The immersed Promotic object is referrenced by its name.
-The superior Promotic object is referrenced by .. characters.
+The immersed PROMOTIC object is referrenced by its name.
+The superior PROMOTIC object is referrenced by .. characters.
 The immersed implementation subobject (other than PmObject type) is referrenced by # character, followed by the implementation subobject type definition (e.g. #vars).
-It means that, the # addressing leaves the Promotic application object tree (created by user) and starts to address the implementation subobjects of the PROMOTIC object.
+It means that the # addressing leaves the PROMOTIC objects tree (created by user) and starts to address the implementation subobjects of the PROMOTIC object.
 For example "/appdata/data/#vars/Temperature".

 |nAttr||[optional] (Long) enables to change the behavior of the function.|